gosling-lang/gosling-docs/Documentation.md

 ```
 ### Area
 The mark `area` represents a set of data points as an area shape.
-The upper edge of the are shape is a line that connects all the points and the bottom edge is the x axis.
+The upper edge of the area shape is a line that connects all the points and the bottom edge is the x axis.

 <img src="https://github.com/sehilyi/geminid/wiki/images/area_example.png" width="800" alt="area_example">